 Succession forts, where control of the fortress passes to a new player every ingame year, are also popular.
 Miscommunication and differing playstyles are a prominent source of Fun.

 Boatmurdered, a long and storied succession game held by the Something Awful community, was many people's introduction to the game.
-It illustrated a lot of the game's elements, with a recurrent emphasis on those associated with madness and death.
+It illustrates a lot of the game's elements, with a recurrent emphasis on those associated with madness and death.

 Luck-Based Mission: Versions include a lot more useful information about the region you're preparing to build on, but the spawn-point of your starting settlers and their wagon is as close to the center of the center-most embark-map square as possible.
 This can occasionally be a nuisance if you're the wrong side of a river from a good site to dig in and haven't got much in the way of materials, and occasionally causes a Total Party Kill thanks to a bug caused by the way freezing and melting works.